realar-project/realar/README.md

 yarn add realar
 ```

-And update your babel config if your want to use [babel-plugin](https://github.com/betula/babel-plugin-realar) for automatic decorated arrow function components.
+And update your babel config if you want to use [babel plugin](https://github.com/betula/babel-plugin-realar) for automatic observation for arrow function components.

 Enjoy and happy coding!